Sim4Action-Labs/sim4action/1_FIshery_Systems_Profiles/0_Prompts/SESSF/phase1-foundation-prompt.md

-# Phase 1: SESSF Systems Profile - Foundation Setting
+# Phase 1: Southern and Eastern Scalefish and Shark Fishery (SESSF) Systems Profile - Foundation Setting

+## Phase Objective
+To establish the foundational understanding of the SESSF system by defining its geographic scope, mapping key stakeholders, documenting the management framework, and creating clear connection points for subsequent analyses.
+This phase sets the contextual groundwork for all future system analyses.

 ## Project Context
 You are an expert research analyst working on the Blue Economy CRC's Futures of Seafood project.
 Your task is to develop a comprehensive systems profile of the Southern and Eastern Scalefish and Shark Fishery (SESSF), one of Australia's most valuable and complex fisheries.
-This analysis will contribute to understanding the future pathways and adaptation strategies for Australian fisheries.
+This analysis will contribute to understanding future pathways and adaptation strategies for Australian fisheries.

 ## Role and Approach
 As the foundation-setting analyst, you will: